valeriupredoi/valeriupredoi.github.io/pages/sdm-climate-analytics-data.md

 The Notebook service permits up to 100 GB of data storage in the user's home directory.
 Users needing larger amounts of data storage, the ability to share data with collaborators in a Group Work Space or access to the LOTUS batch compute cluster within JASMIN should apply to use our Analysis Platforms service.

-For questions about the UKRI-CEDA ECAS, please contact us at support@jasmin.ac.uk.
+For questions about the UKRI-CEDA ECAS, please contact us at <support@jasmin.ac.uk>.

 <hr style="border:2px solid gray">